MateusSRosseto/LittleLemon/README.md

 # Little Lemon website
-Project of a website for a fictious restaurant called Little Lemon.
+Project of a website for a fictitious restaurant called Little Lemon.